 Arabella: Milwaukee, 1907

-Arabella Jahn at age 15
+Arabella Jahn at age 14 and 15

 Milwaukee Daily News, Friday September 4, 1908